Health Benefits of CBDV

-Although the cannabis sativa plant produces over 100 chemical compounds that are occur naturally in the plant – collectively known as “phytocannabinoids” – research into these compounds is still in its infancy and only a few have been extensively studied.
+Although the cannabis sativa plant produces over 100 chemical compounds that are occur naturally in the plant – collectively known as “phytocannabinoids” – research is still in its infancy, and only a few have been extensively studied.

 One study also found that CBDV possesses strong anticonvulsant properties in a broad range of seizure models.
 The researchers found that normal motor function was not significantly affected by CBDV.